 The BCIS Scottish Contractors Panel separately reports on quarterly movement in construction input costs based on their experiences working with subcontractors and preparing tenders.

-Building tender prices in Scotland rose by 0.65% in 3Q2024 compared with 2Q2024, and by 3.4% in the year from 3Q2023.
+Building tender prices in Scotland rose by an average of 0.9% in 2Q2025 compared with 1Q2025, and by 3.4% in the year from 2Q2024.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.